 4. He was a talented baseball player

 Though he had always loved music, Pride initially wanted to pursue a career with the major leagues.
-Starting out in the minors he pitched for the Memphis Red Sox in the Negro American League followed by the Boise Yankees, which was the Class C team for the New York Yankees.
+Starting out in the minors he pitched for the Memphis Red Sox in the Negro American League, followed by the Boise Yankees, which was the Class C team for the New York Yankees.
 Though his career didn't come to fruition, he always loved the sport.
 He became an owner of the Texas Rangers in 2010.

 5. He pursued music after his baseball career hit a snag

 After rejections from major league teams the Angels and the New York Mets, it was time to pursue his passion for music.
 Pride auditioned for producer Jack Clement in Memphis who was so impressed he connected him with Chet Atkins, then vice-president of RCA recording in Nashville.
 Atkins was also impressed and offered the singer a contract with RCA Records.
 The rest is history.

 6. He's a family man

 Pride has been married to his wife Rozene since 1956.
 They welcomed three children, Kraig (Carlton), Dion and Angela.